 A lot of people ask me when we talk about these issues why the Turkish people vote for Mr. Erdoğan.
-Basically they try to understand the sociology of the circumstances, people’s mindset in Turkey.
+Basically, they try to understand the sociology of the circumstances, people’s mindset in Turkey.
 The first thing we need to understand [is that] Mr. Erdoğan claims representing the religion of Islam in Turkey and he openly argues that if he goes, Islam goes.
-If he is not there, there’s going to be harsh secularism again, looking at the history, giving a lot of examples from the Turkish history.
-So therefore if the people do not vote for him, they will lose their religion.
+If he is not there, there is going to be harsh secularism again, looking at the history, giving a lot of examples from the Turkish history.
+So therefore, if the people do not vote for him, they will lose their religion.
 This is what he claims.

 Secondly, he controls almost all the media in Turkey.
-Therefore he can control the minds of people in Turkey.
-There is only a few newspapers who do not circulate much left that is not under his control.
+Therefore, he can control the minds of people in Turkey.
+There are only a few newspapers who do not circulate much left that is not under his control.
 He either owns the media companies or controls them almost one hundred percent.
-So every day all of those papers, TV stations are pumping propaganda towards him.
+So, every day all of those papers, TV stations are pumping propaganda towards him.
 There are over 15 million people receiving $25 billion dollars a year [in] social aid directly from the Turkish government who think that Mr. Erdoğan is providing those social aids to them.

 Now on the other hand Mr. Erdoğan for a long time has been trying to assume the leadership of the Islamic world.
 When you look at the year 2010 and 2011, we could very easily see him traveling around in the Middle East and Northern Africa, visiting Muslim countries, taking a lot of aid to those countries and talking to the people of those countries during his visits.
 By then some Western media, including Die Welte and The New York Times realized that he was playing to the leadership of Islamic world by his activities and by his actions.
 Basically what he was doing in the Middle East and how he was spreading his influence and propaganda in those countries.

 One of the main issues that he was very successfully increased- or got the attention of the people of the Middle East was the Israeli-Palestinian conflict.
 He arranged a flotilla, aid flotilla, to Gaza, knowing that [the] flotilla was going to be stopped by the Israeli military.
 But [he] sent that flotilla anyway so he could create a conflict.
-By the way he’s doing the same thing again through the same organization, IHH, and on May 25 there is going to be a new flotilla with six ships again towards Gaza and I don’t know what’s going to happen most probably the Israeli military again [is] going to stop the flotilla and those ships.
+By the way, he is doing the same thing again through the same organization, IHH, and on May 25 there is going to be a new flotilla with six ships again towards Gaza, and I do not know what is going to happen.
+Most probably, the Israeli military again [is] going to stop the flotilla and those ships.

 So of course Mr. Erdoğan was very upset and blamed the police and the judiciary and labelled them as terrorists, interrupting a Turkish National Intelligence operation.
 Even though he claimed it was only medicine being sent as a humanitarian aid to the Syrian people.
 It was very obvious that this was an intelligence operation to help the Salafi jihadist terrorist organizations in Syria.
 By the way, the journalist who published these pictures, video, and made a news piece out of it, and the editor of that newspaper, Cumhuriyet, were arrested.
 They were labelled as terrorists, as usual-